 Gambling sites in the United Kingdom are working hard to comply with all rules, but they said that an underage check is already made to prevent the child to deposit and play casinos online.
 With this new rule, UKGC force all licensed igaming operators to block not only the first deposit but also the free online slots

 New players, though, must have a ready copy of a document to send to the operator to speed up the process.
-You can send a valid passport photo page, UK driving licence, utility bill, tenancy agreement, mortgage or home loan statement, bank account statement, or a Council Tax bill.
+You can send a valid passport photo page, UK driving license, utility bill, tenancy agreement, mortgage or home loan statement, bank account statement, or a Council Tax bill.
 You must check your online casino or sportsbook site to have complete details of the verification process.
-The best thing is to have everything ready in a folder of your mobile or computer.
+The best thing is to have everything ready in a folder on your mobile or computer.

 "The new identity verification rules will create greater assurance for the customers who frequent our operators and go further in protecting against underage access to sites.
 We would also call upon the government and Gambling Commission to accelerate work in areas like digital identity so the weaknesses in the current system do not push customers to unregulated offerings.", said Wes Himes - Chief Executive of the Remote Gambling Association.

 Another frequent question sent by punters is how these new UK casinos